Land0fChocolate/NewEmeraldRomHack/README.md

 	- Roxanne trades evolution stones for fossils.
 	- Brawly can give a random shard daily.
 	- Flannery can EV train one of your Pokemon daily.
-	- Winona gives a random rare berry daily.
+	- Winona gives a rare berry daily.
+The variety depends on what legendary Pokemon you have in your party.
 	- Tate and Liza grant access to Jirachi.
 	- Gym Leaders have their own places to hang out in the overworld when they aren't looking for a rematch.
 - Item changes